cozy/cozy-self-hosting/README.md

 ## Installation

-This app need a manual step if it has not been pre-installed on the host by cozy team.
+This app needs a manual step if it hasn't been pre-installed on the host by cozy team.
-To finalize the installation, you need to open an ssh session to your host, and execute the final installation script as below :
+To finalize the installation, you need to open a ssh session to your host, and execute the final installation script as below :

 ```
 cd /usr/local/cozy/apps/self-hosting/to-install